luketurner/webhook-testing-tool/README.md

-# wtt
+# Webhook Testing Tool (wtt)

-`wtt` (Webhook Testing Tool) is an open-source, self-hosted alternative to webhook testing tools like https://webhook.site.
+`wtt` is an open-source, self-hosted alternative to webhook testing tools like https://webhook.site.

 How it works: